 The Fitbit app also allows you to track your water and food intake, as well as your weight, so it’s easy to get a complete picture of your fitness journey.
 If you have a tracker with a heart rate monitor, you can also get more out of your workouts by seeing how hard you’re working and pushing yourself a little harder if necessary.

-Some screens are larger than others, though, so they’re easier to read.
+Some screens are larger than others, though, so they’re easier to read and can display more data.
 If your vision isn’t very good, you should look for a Fitbit with a larger screen.

 Some Fitbits also have touchscreen capabilities to make them even more user-friendly.